 AB Capstones, pavers and poured concrete are good options.

 For finishing your wall, consider using Capstones , crushed landscape rock, mulches or planting materials.

 Once your project has been properly planned out and the designs are complete, you are ready to get started.
 It is always good practice to make sure that the materials you use are correct.
-Refer to the approved plans to make sure that the blocks are the right color, style and setback.
+Refer to the approved plans to make sure that the blocks are the right allan block colors, styles and setback.
 Confirm the reinforcement grid is the correct strength, and size and inspect the wall rock and backfill materials to make sure that they meet the specified requirements.
 Wall rock is used as base material, within the block cores as well as behind the blocks.